symfony/symfony-docs/contributing/code/patches.rst

 without needless feedback loops to ensure that your contributions can be included into Symfony2 as quickly as possible.

-The pull request title should be prefixed with the component name it relates to.
+The pull request title should be prefixed with the component name or bundle it relates to.

 .. code-block:: text